The process of bringing products to market

 - Mini Soaps Selection Boxes, tins, sets and accessories

 When we develop a new product range and settle on a recipe we have to submit the recipes to obtain a safefty certificate.
 This is an expensive and lengthy process and we are legally required to have these certificates in place before we sell.
-This process of getting the 'legals' done from start to finish can take up to 2 months, sometimes more.
-We currently have a range going through the system that we began working on in January 2021.
+This process of getting the 'legals' done from start to finish can take up to 3 months, sometimes more.
 Once recipes are safety approved we have to stick to the exact measurements that we submitted and cannot deviate.

 We are very very busy and getting busier all of the time, this is something we are grateful for during what has been a very difficult time for many many business's.
 As our business expands rapidly, covid restrictions on the way we work has left us with a smallish workshop in which products need to be made, stored and packaged for customers.
 Our space is small Michelle who makes our products, and Gemma who wraps our parcels, have to work opposite shifts.
 Our space and time is currently full to the brim!